-Potential Additional Fees:
+3) Potential Additional Fees:

-Supplemental Certification Fee: A supplemental certification fee will be charged to applicants who require additional work by the Review Committee or Certification Inspector.
+Supplemental Certification Fee: A supplemental certification fee will be charged to applicants who require additional work by the Review Committee or Inspector.
 Conditions that may require a supplemental fee are as follows:

-- an operation that requires multiple inspectors to complete the annual inspection. - an operation large enough to require multiple days to complete the annual inspection. - an operation that requires a second inspection, within the same certification cycle, conducted to witness production scopes which require inspections during different seasons (e.g. a producer who certifies both maple and livestock). - a second inspection, within the same certification cycle, conducted to inspect a newly added field, facility, or other location which cannot be inspected during the annual on-site inspection. - an inspection that requires out of state travel. - an additional audit trail review of an operation's record keeping system that could not be verified during the annual on-site inspection.
+- An operation that requires multiple inspectors to complete the annual inspection. - An operation large enough to require multiple days to complete the annual inspection. - An operation that requires a second inspection, within the same certification cycle, conducted to witness production scopes which require inspections during different seasons (e.g. a producer who certifies both maple and livestock).

-• VOF's supplemental fee is \$300.
+- A second inspection, within the same certification cycle, conducted to inspect a newly added field, facility, or other location which cannot be inspected during the annual on-site inspection. - An inspection that requires out of state travel. - An inspection that requires an overnight stay. - An additional audit trail review of an operation's record keeping system that could not be verified during the annual on-site inspection. - VOF's supplemental fee is \$300.

 Expedited Service Fee: Granting certification is dependent upon an operations ability to comply with the organic standards.
 An expedited service fee will be charged for any applicant who is capable of compliance but has not allowed sufficient turn-around time for certification and subsequently requests expedited service.
 An expedited application will be reviewed by the VOF office and sent to the inspector within 2 days of receiving the application in the office.
 Once the inspection report is returned to the office, the final review will be completed and the certificate issued within 2 days, assuming that the operation complies with organic regulations.
 The expedited service fee of \$300, will be charged in addition to the supplemental fee when applicable, and will ensure that your application becomes top priority.
+VOF reserves the right to deny any expedited service request if staff and/or inspector capacity is restricted and they are unable to process the request in the timeframe described above.

-Reinstatement Fee: If an operation's organic certification has been suspended or revoked for any reason and the required suspension or revocation time frame has passed, the operation may request reinstatement of their certification.
+Reinstatement Fee: If an operation's organic certification has been suspended or revoked for any reason and the required suspension or revocation timeframe has passed, the operation may request reinstatement of their certification.
 A \$300 reinstatement fee will be charged in these situations.
 This fee is in addition to the supplemental fee when applicable.